siqihan@cuhk.edu.hk

 Google Scholar

-- Economic returns to complex skill portfolios
+- Evolvement of and economic returns to complex skill portfolios

-Please visit her personal website for more updated information.
+Please visit her personal website for more updated information

 - Social Stratification